• Skip to primary navigation

 The island is full of amazing bars and beaches, and…you guessed it, wine tastings!
 The two most remarkable vineyards on the island are Tantalus Estate and Mudbrick, which you can tour before settling in at their fabulous restaurants for a tasting.

-We visited Waiheke on a day trip since we only had four days in Auckland, but if you have longer, please spend at least one night at one of the charming accommodations on the island.
+We visited Waiheke on a day trip since we only had four days in Auckland.
+If you have longer, please spend at least one night at one of the charming accommodations on the island.

-The culinary world in Auckland is a real treat and you shouldn’t miss a single opportunity of joining the locals in their favorite pastime activity – wining and dining.
+The culinary world in Auckland is a real treat.
+You shouldn’t miss a single opportunity of joining the locals in their favorite pastime activity – wining and dining.
 Food says a lot about a destination, and in Auckland, it tells stories about how multicultural the city is.
-The city makes space for restaurants from all over the world, while New Zealand cuisine adopts Pacific flavors, Asian influences, and European traditions.
+The city makes space for restaurants from all over the world.
+New Zealand cuisine adopts Pacific flavors, Asian influences, and European traditions.
 Lamb, beef, and fish are the staples, but the dining venues are super accommodating to vegetarians and vegans.

 Visit Ponsonby Central, a vibrant market located in the trendy neighborhood of Ponsonby.
 Considered the best choice for lunch and coffee, the market is a collection of over 20 atmospheric eateries and bars under one roof.